Information and discussion on all aspects of British photographic history

 Added by Michael Pritchard on June 27, 2012 at 21:30 — No Comments

-The 'world first photograph' will be loaned, along with 119 other images and photography-related items from the Harry Ransom Center’s Gernsheim collection, to the Reiss Engelhorn Museum in Mannheim, Germany, for the exhibition The Birth…Continue
+The 'world first photograph' will be loaned, along with 119 other images and photography-related items from the Harry Ransom Center’s Gernsheim collection, to the Reiss Engelhorn Museum in Mannheim, Germany, for the exhibition The Birth of Photography-Highlights of the Helmut Gernsheim Collection.
+The…Continue

 Added by Michael Pritchard on June 27, 2012 at 5:00 — No Comments

-Llyfrgell Genedlaethol Cymru-National Library of Wales in Aberystwyth, is offering one PhD studentship full-time maintenance grant of £13,590 plus tuition fees from…Continue
+Llyfrgell Genedlaethol Cymru-National Library of Wales in Aberystwyth, is offering one PhD studentship full-time maintenance grant of £13,590 plus tuition fees from September 2012 for up to 3 years.
+The studentship is…Continue

 Added by Michael Pritchard on June 25, 2012 at 18:02 — No Comments